Azure/azure-sdk-for-net/sdk/documenttranslation/Azure.AI.DocumentTranslation/README.md

  - Identifying supported glossary and document formats.

 ### Translation Input
-To start a translation operation you need to create one instance or a list of `DocumentTranslationConfiguration`.
+To start a translation operation you need to create one instance or a list of `DocumentTranslationInput`.

 A single source URL to documents can be translated to many different languages: